pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/model_averaging.myst.md

 We can also see that we get a column with the relative `weight` for each model (according to the first equation at the beginning of this notebook).
 This weights can be _vaguely_ interpreted as the probability that each model will make the correct predictions on future data.
 Of course this interpretation is conditional on the models used to compute the weights, if we add or remove models the weights will change.
 And also is dependent on the assumptions behind WAIC (or any other Information Criterion used).
 So try to do not overinterpret these `weights`.

 Now we are going to use copmuted `weights` to generate predictions based not on a single model but on the weighted set of models.
 This is one way to perform model averaging.
-Using PyMC3 we can call the `sample_posterior_predictive_w` function as follows:
+Using PyMC we can call the `sample_posterior_predictive_w` function as follows:

 ```{code-cell} ipython3
 ---